fabaff/fsl-test-bench/docs/installation/first-steps.rst

     4 packets transmitted, 4 received, 0% packet loss, time 3000ms
     rtt min/avg/max/mdev = 0.248/0.342/0.408/0.071 ms

-If you want to login diretly in your virtual machine, launch `Virtual Machine Manager`_ (``virt-manager``) and connect to the virtual machine **FSL-Test-bench**.
+If you want to login directly in your virtual machine, launch `Virtual Machine Manager`_ (``virt-manager``) and connect to the virtual machine **FSL-Test-bench**.